 A GLOBAL SHORTAGE

 The World Health Organization (WHO) estimates that the global deficit of health care workers in 2013 was approximately 17.4 million – a figure that could grow to exceed 18 million by 2030.
-This growing shortage disproportionally affects low- and middle-income countries, denying basic health services to millions and limiting access to life-saving care, as well as economic and social advancement.
+This growing shortage disproportionately affects low- and middle-income countries, denying basic health services to millions and limiting access to life-saving care, as well as economic and social advancement.

 There is no health without a health workforce.
 In Working for health and growth: investing in the health workforce, the WHO High-Level Commission on Health Employment and Economic Growth highlights the essential role of health workers:

 With the Ebola outbreak in West Africa, we have seen how inaction and chronic underinvestment can compromise human health, and also lead to serious economic and social setbacks.
 Investing in health workers is one part of the broader objective of strengthening health systems and social protection and essentially constitutes the first line of defense against international health crises.
 Complementing monitoring and crisis response mechanisms, health workers are the cornerstone of a resilient health system.
 We need these ‘Everyday Heroes’ to meet these needs and expectations.